Frequently Asked Questions About Colorectal Cancer Screening

 At this time, data do not suggest that there is a single "best test" for any one person.
 Each test has advantages and disadvantages.
-Patients and their health care providers are encouraged to discuss the benefits and potential risks associated with each screening option as they decide which test to use and how often to be tested.
-Which test to use depends on:
+Patients and their health care providers should discuss the benefits and potential risk associated with each screening option.
+Decisions on which test to use and how often to be tested should be made together.
+Which test chosen will depend on:

 - Your medical condition

-- The likelihood that you will have the test
+- The likelihood that you will do the test

 - The resources for testing and follow-up

 - Your risk for colorectal cancer (influding family history)